wilsonmar/oss-perf/tableau.md

    .twb is the native workbook and does not include any data, which is why you always need to post a packaged workbook.

+   <strong>.xls</strong> is a Microsoft Office Excel 1998+ format.

+   <strong>.xlsx</strong> is a Microsoft Office Excel 2007+ format.

+   <strong>.csv</strong> is a Comma Separated Value text format that Excel and many other programs can open.

-   PROTIP: You may want to create a separate folder to store all Excel data files locally in the same Excel folder.
+  0. PROTIP: You may want to create a separate folder to store all Excel data files locally in the same Excel folder.
    Store all Microsoft Office Access files in an Access folder.

 <a id=“LoadLocalData”>
 ## Connect to (Load) Local Sample Dataset</a>

+0. Open a Tableau client UI program.
 0. Under "Connect ...
 To a file", click Excel.

   On the Mac, the "Datasources" folder is shown.